 Kindle

 If you like reading and travelling, this is also a must-have gadget.
 Electronic readers are especially suitable for travelling.
 Basically, they are lighter and smaller than paper books.
-Moreover, you can take a hundred of books on a single device.
+Moreover, you can take a hundred books on a single device.

 Some people may think…